 Similar to the concept of structure is the need for support after completing a luxury rehab program.
 Leaving the safe cocoon of inpatient treatment can make a person feel anxious and untethered.
 Although not as constant seeing fellow patients on a daily basis, your support system acts as an anchor as you continue life sober.
 They are there as a shoulder to cry on and a place to go for advice when the early stages of sobriety threaten to overwhelm you.

 Staying active in whatever support system you choose

-If you didn’t happen to connect with anyone in particular when you attended luxury rehab, that’s okay.
+If you didn’t happen to connect with a recovering alumni in particular when you attended luxury rehab, that’s okay.
 Not everyone meets people they click with at that stage in their sobriety.
 However, it is crucial to your recovery to find a support system and stay involved in it.
 If you do this after attending rehab, it usually means progressing to an IOP (Intensive Out-Patient) program, and then a twelve-step or similar support group.
 Whatever you choose, spend time with people who are actively recovering, and who will reaffirm the new life you’ve chosen to lead.

 Real treatment starts here